ethereum-optimism/design-docs/protocol/remove-l2oo.md

 ## Custom Privileged Dispute Game

-A simple dispute game could be implemented which allows only the `Proposer` to create game and be immediately resolved as valid.
+A simple dispute game could be implemented which allows only the `Proposer` to create a game and be immediately resolved as valid.
 The `disputeGameFinalityDelaySeconds` would then be set to 7 days, giving time for the `Guardian` to blacklist the game if required.
 The `Challenger` role would not be used in this setup.